Ultra-wide-field, deep, adaptive two-photon microscopy for multi-scale neuronal imaging

 Abstract

-Observing the activity patterns of large neural populations throughout the brain is essential for understanding neural functions.
-However, capturing neural interactions across widely distributed brain regions, including both superficial and deep cortical layers, remains challenging with existing microscopy technologies.
-Here, we introduce a state-of-the-art two-photon microscopy system capable of single-cell resolution imaging across an ultra-large field of view (FOV) exceeding 50 mm², enabling deep in vivo imaging.
-To demonstrate its capabilities, we conducted a series of experiments under multiple imaging conditions, successfully visualizing brain structures and neuronal activities spanning a wide spatial range (> 7 mm) from superficial layers to depth reaching up to 900 μm in the mouse brain.
+Observing the activity patterns of large neural populations throughout the brain is essential for understanding brain function.
+However, capturing neural interactions across widely distributed brain regions from both superficial and deep cortical layers remains challenging with existing microscopy technologies.
+Here, we introduce a state-of-the-art two-photon microscopy system, ULTRA, capable of single-cell resolution imaging across an ultra-large field of view (FOV) exceeding 50 mm², enabling deep and very wide field in vivo imaging.
+To demonstrate its capabilities, we conducted a series of experiments under multiple imaging conditions, successfully visualizing brain structures and neuronal activities spanning a spatial range of over 7 mm from superficial layers to depths of up to 900 μm, while covering a volume of 45.24 mm 3 in the mouse brain.
 This versatile imaging platform overcomes traditional spatial constraints, providing a powerful tool for comprehensive exploration of neuronal circuitry over extensive spatial scales with cellular resolution.

 Article activity feed